microsoft/vcpkg/docs/EXAMPLES.md

 -- Package x86-windows-rel done
 -- Package x86-windows-dbg
 -- Package x86-windows-dbg done
+-- Performing post-build validation
+-- Performing post-build validation done
-Package cpprestsdk:x86-windows is installed
+Package sqlite3:x86-windows is installed
 ```
-In addition to installing, `vcpkg` caches a pristine copy of the built library inside the `packages\` directory (in this case, `packages\cpprestsdk_x86-windows`).
+In addition to installing, `vcpkg` caches a pristine copy of the built library inside the `packages\` directory -- in this case, `packages\sqlite3_x86-windows`.
 This allows you to quickly uninstall and reinstall the library in the future using the `remove` and `install` commands.

 We can check that cpprestsdk was successfully installed for x86 windows desktop by running the `list` command.
 ```
 PS D:\src\vcpkg> .\vcpkg list
-cpprestsdk:x86-windows      2.8              A modern C++11 library to connect with web servic...
+sqlite3:x86-windows         3.15.0           SQLite is a software library that implements a se...
 ```

 To install for other architectures and platforms such as Universal Windows Platform or x64 Desktop, you can suffix the package name with `:<target>`.